Edge Wallet Review and In-Depth User Guide

 Edge Wallet Review

-As soon as you log in for the first time you are ready to begin receiving Bitcoin and Ether.
+As soon as you log in for the first time you are ready to begin receiving Bitcoin, Bitcoin Cash, and Ethereum.
 Once you have some cryptocurrency in the wallet, you can easily send or swap it for any other supported coin or token using their built-in exchange feature.

 1. Install the app.